Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: FNNM

 To have the Schr\"{o}dinger equation, one can recast Eq. \eqref{eqn2} in an eigenvalue equation:

 with the boundary condition $\Psi(r=0)=0$.
-Here, it is worth noting that we shall follow the foreknown definition of the QNMs that these modes are purely outgoing waves at the horizon $r_{h}$ and vanish at $r=0$ \cite{PRD2004}.
-Indeed these boundary conditions are determined by the behavior of the effective potential Eq. \eqref{8}.
+Before obtaining QNMS via FFNM, an important notice should be done.
+In this work, we assume the foreknown definition of the QNMs that these modes are purely outgoing waves at the event horizon of black hole $r_{h}$, where is the boundary defining the region of space around a black hole from which nothing (not even light) can escape and vanish at $r=0$ \cite{IZSMAIN}.
+These boundary conditions are determined by the behavior of the effective potential: recall Eqs. \eqref{new5} and \eqref{new14}, which are obtained for \textsl{dS} and \textsl{AdS} spacetimes, respectively.
 Thus, the trial solution becomes